pdxjohnny/tpm2-pytss/README.md

 These bindings are based on cython, we have rewritten them because SWIG didn't work out well.

+## Status

+- pxd files are generated via `tests/test_converter.py`

+  - We have all the function defs, typedefs, and struct definitions (with a workaround to cython/cython#1305)

+## TODO

+- We need to get all the `#defines` it shouldn't be too hard to scrape them out and put them in the pyx files.
+We will need to make sure to change the typecases to Cython style typecasts

+- Need to either write or generate the wrapper functions for each Esys_ and Fapi_ call.
+Most likley just write them.

 ## Development

 You need to install Cython first